 TTC will continually strive to seek new ways of working that will improve our service delivery.

 TTC recognise that the key factor to achieving stability and growth is total customer satisfaction.
 It is the policy of TTC to continually improve performance in all areas of service and delivery via the management standards: ISO 9001, OHSAS 18001, ISO 14001 and ISO 27001.

 Improvement activities will specifically target customer requirements relating to:

 Objectives and targets for the above improvement activities will be set and progressed through the Mid Term Planning Process.

 To ensure that these requirements are met the management of TTC, through each and every employee is committed to the operation, maintenance and continual improvement of a formal integrated management system i.e. ISO 9001.

 The TTC Group is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.
+Should we ask you to provide certain information by which you can be identified when using this website or receiving an agreed service organised through your employer, then you can be assured that it will only be used in accordance with this privacy statement.

 The TTC Group may change this policy from time to time by updating this page.
 You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 1st December 2006 and remains current throughout 2015.
+This policy is effective from 1st December 2006 and remains current.

 a.
 What we collect